PC Won't Turn on All of A Sudden | Get 7 Reliable Ways to Fix Computer Won't Turn On - Qiling

 Warning

-To check the hardware connection, you need to open the computer case.
-We suggest you go to a professional repair shop if you are a beginner.
+To check the hardware connection, you'll need to open the computer case, which may be best done by a professional if you're a beginner.

 Closing Thoughts